Emilio-Ramirez/GAME_TEAM/README.md

 - Adaptability: As cards expire and new ones are drawn, players must adapt their strategy to make the most of the available ingredients and utensils.

-The gameplay should be engaging and challenging, requiring players to make tough decisions and think ahead to optimize their point-scoring potential within the given time constraints.
-The game's difficulty can be adjusted by modifying the complexity of recipes, the number of turns cards remain on the table, or the frequency of card replenishment.

 ### **Mindset**